List of Parks and Recreation characters: Bill Dexhart

 Kevin Symons portrays Pawnee Councilman Bill Dexhart.

 Bill Dexhart (Kevin Symons) is a Pawnee councilman who regularly participates in outrageous sex scandals with multiple partners.
 His character was inspired by South Carolina Governor Mark Sanford and his 2009 scandal, in which he admitted to a long-time extramarital affair with an Argentinian woman.
 Dexhart first appeared in "Practice Date," when he publicly admitted to having participated in a foursome in a Brazil cave under the guise of building houses for the underprivileged.
-Dexhart was featured prominently in "Christmas Scandal," which began with Leslie portraying him in a satirical holiday skit in which he discussed his an affair with multiple women that resulted in a love child.
+Dexhart was featured prominently in "Christmas Scandal," which began with Leslie portraying him in a satirical holiday skit in which he discussed his affair with multiple women that resulted in a love child.
 Unbeknownst to Leslie, Dexhart turned out to be involved in a sexual arrangement very similar to that one: four-way sex in a hospital room where he has just overseen the birth of his love child.
 When he confronted her about it, members of the media took pictures of Leslie and Dexhart together and speculated that the two of them were having an affair.
-Dexhart refused to deny the allegations, and even went so far as to confirm them, because the fictional affair was less scandalous than his actual sexual discretions.
+Dexhart refused to deny the allegations, and even went so far as to confirm them, because the fictional affair was less scandalous than his actual sexual indiscretions.
 As proof of the affair, he claimed Leslie had a mole on her right buttock, but she publicly proved him wrong by dropping her pants on live television and revealing there is no mole.
 In Season 5 he was something of a swing vote for Leslie on the City Council because he was less likely to fully support her than Howser, but also less likely to thoughtlessly oppose her than either Milton or Jamm.
 That has changed during the recall campaign against Leslie in Season 6, as Dexhart has cheerfully joined Jamm in blocking any initiatives by her and making it clear they both hope she is booted from office.
 In the episode "Second Chunce," Dexhart publicly confesses to "texting, sexting and Tex-Mexting" approximately one hundred women under a series of implausible pseudonyms, parodying the Anthony Weiner sexting scandals.
 In fact, "Anthony Weiner" is the last in the list of pseudonyms Dexhart reads out at a press conference.
 Leslie briefly considers running for his seat after being impeached, but is dissuaded by Jennifer Barkley.

 The district that Dexhart is in charge of is a run-down, crime-ridden part of town that he had promised to clean up, but his only action has been to rename it Beach View Terrace.